 The utilization of mindfulness in a clinical context is a burgeoning area of study and practice in the mental health field in the past few years.
 The number of research articles, books and popular press articles on the topic is growing exponentially each year and the demand for quality professional training in these practices and techniques is growing each year.
 The first level training in MBCT has been offered for the past fourteen years through the UC San Diego Center for Mindfulness, with increasing enrollments each year, as well as at other sites across the country and around the world.
 This has led to a growing number of practitioners who have some experience in teaching MBCT and are seeking further opportunities for professional development in the field.

 Continuing Education Credit

 Psychologists: This program is sponsored by UC San Diego Center for Mindfulness.
 The UC San Diego Center for Mindfulness is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The UC San Diego Center for Mindfulness maintains responsibility for this program and its content.
-This course offers 30.0 hours of credit.
+This course offers 30.0 CE credit.